3. Applying for an in-year transfer

 Community or Voluntary Controlled Schools

 Waiting lists are maintained in accordance with the oversubscription criteria published in our Guide to In-Year Admissions.
-You can contact us at any time by email or phone to find out your child's position.
+You can contact us at any time to find out your child’s position on a waiting list.

 If a vacancy becomes available and we are able to offer your child a place then we will write to you.

-Please note that these lists are only maintained for the current academic year and you must make a new application if you would like your child's name to remain on the waiting list for the next academic year.
+Please note that these lists are only maintained for the current academic year.
+If you would like your child's name to remain on the waiting list for the next academic year it is your responsibility to make an in-year application for the following year.
 The earliest you can do this is in June.
+We will not remind you to do this.

 Voluntary Aided, Academy or Free Schools